vimpunk/hugo-blog/content/posts/rust-bittorrent-engine.md

 test full downloads way before that.

-Another benefit was that even though everything was local and mostly reproducible, I was still testing against a real-world client.
+Another benefit was that even though everything was local and mostly reproducible, I was still testing against a real world client.
 This meant that it ensured that my implementation was compatible with the rest of the ecosystem.

 If you're curious how this was all setup, you can check it out